mqliang/kubernetes/cluster/caicloud-baremetal/README.md

 **Note:**

-If deploying a caicloud stack in **private cloud environment** and control machine is not master, then we need to set:
+The machine on which we deploy kubernetes cluster is “Control Machine”.
+By default, control machine is not one of masters.
+If control machine is just one of masters, then we should set:
 ```
-DNS_HOST_NAME="caicloudstack"
+export CAICLOUD_K8S_CFG_STRING_CONTROL_MACHINE_IS_MASTER="YES"
 ```

-Because in that case, we will add the mapping of master ip and domain into /etc/hosts on the control machine.
+Because we will fetch kubectl binary from master0 and add the mapping of master ip and domain into /etc/hosts on the control machine.
 Then we will access the kubernetes cluster by https://caicloudstack.caicloudprivatetest.com or https://caicloudstack.caicloudapp.com.

 If deploying a special version of caicloud stack, then we need to set: